 In this lesson, we will cover everything you need to know about Korean pronouns.
-We’ll be discussing with you the different Korean personal pronouns and cover the first person singular and plural, second person singular and plural, third-person singular and plural pronouns in Korean.
+We’ll be discussing with you the different Korean personal pronouns and cover the first-person singular and plural, second-person singular and plural, and third-person singular and plural pronouns in Korean.

 Here are a few of the personal pronouns in Korean: